 - pumpkin seeds (2.2 milligrams per ounce)

-- fortified cereal and whole-grain breads (up to 3 milligrams per serving)
+- fortified cereal and whole-grain bread (up to 3 milligrams per serving)

 - beans (3 milligrams per half-cup)